By Ragini Shah

 And the focus on preparation and reflection means that students can take lessons learned in one area of practice and apply them to any other area.

-Ragini Shah is the Director of Clinical Programs at Suffolk University Law School in Boston.
-She remains actively involved in the Immigration Law Clinic, which she founded.
+Ragini Shah is the Founder and Director of the Immigration Clinic at Suffolk University Law School in Boston.
 For more info about Suffolk Law’s clinics, visit www.suffolk.edu/law/clinics.